Insider’s Guide to Alpine Sightseeing & the PEAK 2 PEAK Gondola

 SUMMER: The sun can be strong up high so sunscreen, a hat and sunglasses are recommended – just be careful they don’t fall off when you are peering down from the chairlift!
 A light jacket can help cut wind chill and comfortable, sturdy closed shoes can stop your toes getting cool as you ride the chairlifts – they are also great for walking around on the mountain top.

 WINTER: In winter time you will need to walk through the snow to get to the terminal so dress warmly in snow gear and wear waterproof boots with good, grippy soles for comfort.

 Do I need to bring anything else?

 A sense of adventure and your camera or phone for photos are a good start!
 There are restaurants, washrooms and shops on the mountains.
-If you plan to hike the alpine trails other gear is recommended such as sturdy shoes, food and water as well as a trail map.
+If you plan to hike the alpine trails other gear is recommended such as hiking boots, food and water as well as a trail map.

 Right.
 I have my tickets.
 How do I get up there?

 The PEAK 2 PEAK Gondola terminals are approximately two-thirds up the mountains so to get there you start your journey by uploading from the Valley.

 You can choose to upload Whistler Mountain via the Whistler Village Gondola or Blackcomb Mountain via the new Blackcomb Gondola (note: this is the plan as of December , 2018, please check mountain hours of operation for information as it updates).
 You can download either way and you don’t need extra tickets for these lifts, it’s all included in the price.